Purchases made through my links help support this website, at no additional cost to you. Details.

 Wax paper and art journals.

-I also highlight some of my work with different types of leafing… gold, copper, etc. I adhere it with gel medium, too.
+I highlight some of my collages with leafing… gold, copper, etc. I adhere it with gel medium, too.
 Don’t get caught up in using the most/only perfect adhesive for the job; gel medium works well for almost anything.

 When it won’t hold, I use Household Goop!

-On a “hurting” day, a bandaid may hold an image in place.
+On a “hurting” day, a band-aid may hold an image in place.
 And there are grommets, paper clips, straight pins, safety pins, and so on.
-Think beyond tradition and rules!
+Look around you and see what might work for your collages.
+Give them texture.
+It can enhance the originality!

 Most completed journals won’t fully close